dwhiffing/fury/content/nato/dk/navy/body.md

 These four ships are all newly commissioned (between 1991 and 1993) and have excellent modern sensors and communications capabilities.
-Displacing twice as much as the Niels Juel Class but with 30% fewer crew, theyare double hulled to protect against ice damage and can break through 30 inches of solid ice.
+Displacing twice as much as the Niels Juel Class but with 30% fewer crew, they are double hulled to protect against ice damage and can break through 30 inches of solid ice.

 | **Pennant** | **Ship**    | **Status** | **Location** | **Task** |